Is It OK to Do Push-Ups Every Day?

 1. Incline push-up

-Consider incline push-ups if you’re trying to progress to full push-ups, more push-ups, or need to take it easy.
+Consider incline push-ups if you’re trying to progress to full push-ups or more push-ups, or you need to take it easy.
 Incline push-ups work the same muscles in a way similar to the traditional move, but require placing your hands on an elevated surface, which makes them easier.
 Start at a higher altitude for easier versions and move your hands closer to the ground as your strength increases.
 (Click here for the full move.)